tofusoup429/camera/README.md

 ## What is this project about?
-This project contains hooks that handle camera APIs on browsers.
+This project contains hooks that handle media device APIs on web browsers.

 ## Repository and installation
 * repository